Blasteroids: Gameplay

-Objective

-The object of the game is to destroy all the asteroids which have a set speed at which they fly through the sector.
+The objective is to destroy all the asteroids which have a set speed at which they fly through the sector.
 Asteroids come in varying sizes, and when shot, larger asteroids break into multiple smaller ones.
 Only shooting the smallest ones will actually remove them from the sector.
 Asteroids also come in different types.
 Normal asteroids don't contain anything, but red asteroids can contain power-ups in the form of Power Crystals that are released by completely destroying asteroids.
 Crystals decay over time.
 Popcorn Asteroids require several hits, which expands their size, and eventually makes them stop spinning.
 They can't be destroyed, but stopping them is enough to finish each sector.
 Egg asteroids contain leeches which home in on the user's ship and suck out its energy.
 They can be shot and destroyed.
 Finally there are Seeker asteroids which home in on the player's ship after being shot.

-Besides asteroids, there are different enemy ships trying to shoot the player, which leave equipment in the form of power-ups when destroyed.